 We will allow a single formal fee for a wholly pro-forma letter irrespective of its length.

 You can charge for a letter informing the client that you are closing the file.
 However, the 12 month limit for lodging an account runs from the last piece of what can properly be called advice or assistance, and not from the date of such a letter.
 The whole account, including the letter, may not be chargeable if the 12 month limit has already expired.

-Whilst the word-count is helpful, it does not determine the number of pages we will allow.
+Whilst the word-count is helpful, it does not determine of the number of pages we will allow.